 Agility and planning are king in the world of taxes.
-As the tax regulatory landscape continues to evolve in the U.S. and the world, it is critical that tax teams are thinking ahead and checking the boxes for a successful tax year in 2025.
+As 2024 wraps up and a number of tax provisions potentially sunset in 2025, it is critical that tax teams are thinking ahead and checking the boxes for a successful tax year in 2025 and beyond.

 Transfer pricing enforcement: The IRS brings the hammer

-In addition, the IRS is taking swift action to close gaps following decades of budget cuts.
-Large foreign-owned and U.S.-owned corporations should be prepared for a more aggressive battle with the IRS and work with industry experts who understand the ins and outs of audit-ready compliance deliverables.
-Furthermore, the IRS has announced that some foreign-owned companies are reporting losses or exceedingly low margins, which can be driven by transfer pricing.
+In addition, the IRS is taking swift action to close gaps created by decades of budget cuts.
+Large foreign-owned and U.S.-owned corporations should be prepared for a more aggressive approach from the IRS and work with industry experts who understand the ins and outs of audit-ready compliance deliverables.
+Furthermore, the IRS has noted that some foreign-owned companies are reporting losses or exceedingly low margins, which can be driven by transfer pricing.
 Foreign-owned distributors should be prepared for audits and implement internal procedures to monitor intercompany pricing.

 Global minimum tax (yes, we are still talking about it)